GertjanDSC/ProgrammerenSpecialisatie2021/Documents/DDD.md

      CheckOutResultDto CheckOut(Guid customerId);
  }

-//Dto's are Data Transfer Objects, they are very important as they allow you to input and get the output from Application Services without exposing the actual Domain. public class CartDto
+// Dto's are Data Transfer Objects, they are very important as they allow you to input and get the
+// output from Application Services without exposing the actual Domain. public class CartDto
  {
      public Guid CustomerId { get; set; }